Innovative-CST/class_12_notes/informatics_practices/data_handling_using_pandas_and_data_visualization.md

 - It has functionality to find and fill missing data.
 - It allows us to apply operation to independent groups within the data.
 - It supports recheping of data into different forms.

+**Note**: Installing process may differ due to operating system.
+So please install the python according to your operating system or you can visit [Beginners Guide for installing python](https://wiki.python.org/moin/BeginnersGuide/Download)

+**Note**: If you don't know how to install pandas you can search about it on YouTube because these steps may very according to the system.